Extreme Carving (extremecarving)

 is sliding, placed vertically on the edge without skipping, and the rider is brushing the snow with his whole body and the armpit.
 This should not be confused

-with the "Vitelli turn", which is a figure from the nineties: it's only one turn laid on the front side.
+with the "Vitelli turn", which is a figure from the nineties: it's only one turn laid on the front side in counter-rotation.

 If you master the basic technique explained on the "Turns" page, you are ready to assimilate the following.